[Page 50]

 25 From private worth, and Fortune's private ways

-26 Whilst o'er yon hill th' exalted
+26 Whilst o'er yon hill th' exalteda

 a The trophies of Marius, now erected before the Capitol.

-27 To what vast heights of incorrupted praise
+Trophy shows27 To what vast heights of incorrupted praise

 28 The great, the self-ennobled Marius rose.